7sDream/rikka/plugins/tencent/cos/README.md

 For example, `-bpath rikka`，will save image in `rikka` folder.

+The object storage version is provided by the command line parameter `-tccosVer`.
+The default version is v4.
+The v5 version needs to set the region in the domain name, and add the env var `RIKKA_TENCENT_REGION`.

 ## Notices

 As a "Static File Store Server", Tencent COS make browsers download the file when visits file url, instead of preview them.